 How many servings in a bottle of wine?

-A typical bottle of wine is 750ml which is about 25 ounces.
+A typical bottle is 750ml which is about 25 ounces.

 How many ounces is a typical glass of wine?

 A serving size pour is 5-6 ounces.
 There are about 4 glasses in one bottle of wine.
 You will get four 6 ounce glasses or five 5 ounce glasses.

 How much wine do I need per person?